Fazli (mango)

-The 'Fazli' mango is a mango cultivar primarily grown in Bangladesh and Indian state of West Bengal.
+The 'Fazli' mango is a mango cultivar primarily grown in Malda and Murshidabad in West Bengal, India and Rajshahi Division in Bangladesh.
 It is a late maturing fruit, available after other varieties.
 Fazlis are commonly used in jams and pickles in the cuisine of the Indian subcontinent.
-Each mango can be quite large, going up to a kilo.
-Rajshahi Division in Bangladesh is the major producers of fazli.
+Each Fazli mango can be quite large, weighing up to a kilogram.
+Rajshahi Division in Bangladesh is the major producers of Fazli.
 An important commercial variety, it is increasingly being exported.

-In 2009, India has filed a Geographical Indication for the name Fazli, but this is likely to be shared with Bangladesh.
+In 2009, India filed a Geographical Indication for the name Fazli, but this is likely to be shared with Bangladesh.
 There is a dispute over this issue regarding registration to the WTO manual by India.
-In 2021, it was given Geographical indication status as a product of Bangladesh.
+In 2021, another Geographical indication status was given to Bangladesh.